 constitutes the taking of action, and where the adoption of a recommendation would adversely affect a place the making of that recommendation shall be deemed to be action affecting the place adversely.

-[Section 11 amended by No. 24 of 2011 s.
+[Section 11 amended: No. 24 of 2011 s.
 162(2) and (3).]

 12. Differences etc. between Ministers